andycarson182/breatheOfTheWild/README.md

 2. Navigate to the root directory of the project in your terminal.
 3. Run `npm install` (or `npm i`) to install the project dependencies.
 4. Execute the test cases by running `npm run tests:chrome`.
+5. Navigate to the reports/html reports folder, and open the automatically generated Test Summary HTML file to review the results.

 ## Running TestCafe Scripts